When is the Best Time to Buy International Flights?

 What if I'm using miles?

 That's where things get interesting.
 Miles availability varies airline to airline, but believe it or not, sometimes the best availability may happen closer into your trip.
-I actually booked a British Airways flight at the airport this summer, two hours before the flight was set to depart, and I saved $300 for my last-minute trouble.
+I actually booked a British Airways flight at the airport one summer, two hours before the flight was set to depart, and I saved $300 for my last-minute trouble.
 This isn't always true, but if you have to fly soon and don't have a flight booked yet, check to see if you can use miles instead of paying those steep prices.

-Check blogs for fare deals.
+Check our site for fare deals.

 If you're looking to travel abroad soon, check out our guide on the best credit cards for international travel to get the most out of your trip.